Families with a child who has attention deficit disorder (ADHD)

 the strong reciprocal effects of these family interactions.
 Their focus primarily

-is on the impact of parental behavior on children with ADD and ignores the
+is on the impact of parental behavior on children with ADHD and ignores the

 substantial effects produced by these children on their parents and family